-- (2) Shares of common stock that a person has the right to acquire within 60 days are deemed to be outstanding and beneficially owned by that person for the purpose of computing the total number of shares beneficially owned by that person and the percentage ownership of that person, but are not deemed to be outstanding for the purpose of computing the percentage ownership of any other person or group.
-Accordingly, the amounts in the table include shares of common stock that such person has the right to acquire within 60 days of September 5, 2018 by the exercise of stock options. - (3) Based solely on a review of Amendment No. 6 to the Schedule 13D filed with the SEC on January 13, 2015 by Steel Excel Inc., Steel Partners Holdings L.P., SPH Group LLC, SPH Group Holdings LLC and Steel Partners Holdings GP Inc. Each of the foregoing entities reported shared voting and dispositive power with respect to all of such shares. - (4) Based solely on a review of Amendment No. 5 to the Schedule 13G filed with the SEC on January 17, 2018 by Royce & Associates, LLC.
-Royce & Associates, LLC reported sole voting and dispositive power with respect to all such shares. - (5) Based solely on a review of the Schedule 13G filed with the SEC on February 14, 2018, by Renaissance Technologies LLC.
-Renaissance Technologies LLC reported sole voting power with respect to 297,386 of such shares, and sole dispositive power with respect to all such shares. - (6) Based solely on a review of the Schedule 13D filed with the SEC on September 14, 2016, by Julian Singer, JDS1, LLC and David S. Oros.
-Mr. Singer and JDS1, LLC reported sole voting and dispositive power with respect to 295,291 shares.
-Mr. Oros reported sole voting and dispositive power with respect to 50,000 shares.
-Consequently, on September 7, 2018, an Amendment No. 1 to the Schedule 13D/A was filed with the SEC by Julian Singer, JDS1, LLC and David S. Oros.
-Mr. Singer and JDS1, LLC reported sole voting and dispositive power with respect to 2,584 shares which represented approximately 0.05% of Common Stock.
-As of September 7, 2018, Mr. Oros beneficially owns no shares of Common Stock. - (7) Based solely on a review of Amendment No. 4 to the Schedule 13G filed with the SEC on February 13, 2018 by Schneider Capital Management Corporation.
-Schneider Capital Management Corporation reported sole voting power with respect to 266,990 of such shares and sole dispositive power with respect to all of such shares. - (8) Includes 30,133 shares of common stock that are subject to option that may be exercised within 60 days of September 5, 2018. - (9) Information is as of September 5, 2018.
-There were no option or restricted stock units that may be exercised or that will vest within 60 days of September 5, 2018. - (10) Includes 33,596 shares of common stock that are subject to option that may be exercised within 60 days of September 5, 2018. - (11) Includes 88,838 shares of common stock that are subject to option that may be exercised within 60 days of September 5, 2018. - (12) Includes 6,943 shares of common stock that are subject to option that may be exercised within 60 days of September 5, 2018. - (13) Includes 39,007 shares of common stock that are subject to option that may be exercised within 60 days of September 5, 2018. - (14) Includes 198,517 shares of common stock that are subject to option that may be exercised within 60 days of September 5, 2018.
+(2) Shares of common stock that a person has the right to acquire within 60 days are deemed to be outstanding and beneficially owned by that person for the purpose of computing the total number of shares beneficially owned by that person and the percentage ownership of that person, but are not deemed to be outstanding for the purpose of computing the percentage ownership of any other person or group.
+Accordingly, the amounts in the table include shares of common stock that such person has the right to acquire within 60 days of September 17, 2019 by the exercise of stock options.

+- (3) Based solely on a review of Amendment No. 6 to the Schedule 13D filed with the SEC on January 13, 2015 by Steel Excel Inc., Steel Partners Holdings L.P., SPH Group LLC, SPH Group Holdings LLC and Steel Partners Holdings GP Inc. Each of the foregoing entities reported shared voting and dispositive power with respect to all of such shares. - (4) Based solely on a review of the Schedule 13G filed with the SEC on February 12, 2019, by Kennedy Capital Management, Inc. Kennedy Capital Management, Inc. reported sole voting power with respect to 523,791 of such shares, and sole dispositive power with respect to all such shares. - (5) Based solely on a review of the Schedule 13G/A filed with the SEC on February 12, 2019, by Renaissance Technologies LLC.
+Renaissance Technologies LLC reported sole voting power with respect to 296,002 of such shares, and sole dispositive power with respect to all such shares. - (6) Includes 3,896 shares of common stock from restricted stock units that will vest within 60 days of September 17, 2019. - (7) Includes 8,526 shares of common stock that are subject to option that may be exercised and restricted stock units that will vest within 60 days of September 17, 2019. - (8) Includes 109,699 shares of common stock that are subject to option that may be exercised and restricted stock units that have vested.
+Mr. Pangia's employment with the Company ended on September 18, 2019. - (9) Includes 2,942 shares of common stock that are subject to option that may be exercised within 60 days of September 17, 2019. - (10) Includes 40,978 shares of common stock that are subject to option that may be exercised and restricted stock units that will vest within 60 days of September 17, 2019. - (11) Information is as of September 17, 2019.
+There were no option or restricted stock units that may be exercised or that will vest within 60 days of September 17, 2019. - (12) Includes 8,144 shares of common stock that are subject to option that may be exercised and restricted stock units that will vest within 60 days of September 17, 2019. - (13) Includes 181,977 shares of common stock that are subject to option that may be exercised and restricted stock units that will vest within 60 days of September 17, 2019.